Vacuum Forming Offers Design Flexibility, Lower Tooling Costs & More

 Advantages of vacuum forming

-Industrial vacuum forming is a suitable replacement for other custom forming processes that use sheet metal, fiberglass or wood.
-That’s because vacuum forming can:
+As a plastic product manufacturing company, Joslyn Manufacturing uses industrial vacuum forming as a suitable replacement for other custom forming processes that use sheet metal, fiberglass or wood.
+Vacuum forming can:

 When to use vacuum forming